 - Phishing Attack

-Here are the four most common cyber threats.
+Below we'll briefly go over the most common cyber threats.

 Malware refers to all types of malicious software used by hackers to infiltrate computers and networks and collect susceptible private data.
 Types of malware include: